benshimonz/V1/README.md

 Entity tags serve two purposes.
 First, when a pattern is used as a query, entity tags should appear in the query's answer as well.
 Any concrete entity in the answer is tagged with the same tag as the query's entity it was assigned to.
 This helps the user understand why any given entity is part of the answer.
 Second, entity tags are used to express _identicality constraints_ and _nonidenticality constraints_.

-**Identicality constraint** is used when two entites in the pattern must have identical assignment.
+**Identicality constraint** is used when two entities in the pattern must have identical assignment.
 Here is an example:

 _**Q4:** Any person whose phone received a call from a phone owned by (at least one) of his parents_